greggman/HappyFunTimes/docs/unity/gamepad.md

 The sample has no limit to the number of players.
 The limit is only up to your networking equipment.

 But, with these relatively large characters and small level you'll quickly find that if you have too many players it gets impossible to play.
-If you want to limit the number of characters set the `maxPlayers` setting in the `PlayerSpawner` to something greater than 0.
+If you want to limit the number of players set the `maxPlayers` setting in the `PlayerSpawner` to something greater than 0.

 If you look at the `LevelManager` you'll see that in addition to the `PlayerSpawner` script there is